A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: Methodology for Systematic Literature Review

 The four major databases we considered provided a mechanism for advanced search that facilitates the accurate representation of our search string.
 Although there are nuances associated with each database, the method for gathering studies was consistent.
 The search string provided an initial filtering of the primary studies, then additional features of the advanced search allowed us to add discriminatory criteria.
 These additional features allowed us to limit our search results by year and venue.
-In addition to the three major databases, we searched Google Scholar for papers within ICML, ICRL and NeurIPS through the \textit{Publish or Perish} software \cite{harzing}.
-To search these three conferences, we augmented our search string with SE terms that would only return papers addressing a SE task (see our online appendix for full term list~\cite{watson_palacio_cooper_moran_poshyvanyk}).
-We gathered these terms from ICSE (the flagship academic conference in software engineering), as they govern the allowable topics of technical research papers.
+In addition to the four major databases, we also searched Google Scholar for papers through the \textit{Publish or Perish} software \cite{harzing}.
+To search our AI related venues, we augmented our search string with SE terms that would only return papers addressing a SE task (see our appendix for full term list \ref{appendix:A}).
+We gathered these terms from ICSE (the flagship academic conference in software engineering), as they represent a set of topics for technical papers generally agreed upon by the research community to represent topics of interest.
 We iterated through each term and appended it to our search string.
 The results of these searches were manually inspected for relevant papers to SE.
-After searching the databases with the specified search string, our initial results yielded 1,184 potentially relevant studies.
+After searching the databases with the specified search string, our initial results yielded \stringtotal potentially relevant studies.